top of page

 3. A theory of moon illusion published in 2024

-4. A Methodological analysis of the obstacles for formulating mechanistic explanations in the context of psychopathology and suggesting a solution via incorporation of phenomenological methods into experimental psychopathology in 2023
+4. A Methodological analysis of the obstacles for formulating mechanistic explanations in the context of psychopathology and suggesting a solution via the incorporation of phenomenological methods into experimental psychopathology in 2023

 • Facebook Clean Grey